palletops/lein-pallet-release/README.md

 lein pallet-release finish
 ```

-This will commit `project.clj`, `ReleaseNotes.md`, `README.md` and any
+This will commit any modified files (eg. README.md, project.clj, etc)
-staged files with a commit message including the version number.
+with a commit message including the version number.

 It then pushes the branch to github, from where travis will build it,
 and push it back to the `master` and `develop` branches on github.